bondarukoleh/java_playground/info/basics.md

 ```
 Restrictions: vararg - always last argument, and it can be only one vararg per method.

-###### Java Sound API
-It splits in two parts MIDI and Sampled.
-MIDI - Musical Instrument Digital interface.
-MIDI files don't include any sounds but instructions how we sound should be played.
-And where it will be played - that's
-another story it can be electric piano, synthesizer, or any other instrument that understands MIDI files.
-It can be
-Java-program on your PC.
-So MIDI is like html file, MIDI-device is like a browser.

-Sequencer - object that takes MIDI files and sends them to player.

 ###### Exceptions
 We use ```throw exception``` (declare an exception) to tell calling this functionality code that something bad can
 happened, and you should do some precautions about it, prepare recovery mechanism or something.